-ACES helps inner-city fourth- through eighth-grade students conquer the issue of the fourth-grade slump.
+ACES helps urban fourth- through eighth-grade students conquer the fourth-grade slump.
 This slump can last through eighth grade and is recognized throughout education as a major contributor to the achievement gap.
 Therefore, it is critical that effective after-school academic programs with caring adult tutors/mentors for fourth through eighth graders are available.
 “The fourth-grade slump can be prevented or alleviated by educators who are genuinely caring, highly competent, and deeply responsive to children’s learning strengths and needs” (Sanacore & Palumbo, 2009).

 The core elements that ACES utilizes to help fourth- through eighth-grade students overcome the fourth-grade slump are: